ethansilvas/credit-fraud-logistic-regression/README.md

 ## Technologies

-This is a Python 3.8 project ran in Google Colab but can be used in JupyterLab using a Conda dev environment.
+This is a Python 3.7 project ran in JupyterLab using a Conda dev environment.

 The following dependencies are used:
 1. [Jupyter](https://jupyter.org/) - Running code